 The push for increasing student achievement and engagement has been growing and seems to growing stronger every year.
-Stakeholders have great concern for the preparedness of the students graduating from local school district whether going to college, career, military or the work force is the option.
-One district stakeholder provided this advice to the next leader of their district, "be positive and progressive, look for ways to improve the school district for the greater good.
+Stakeholders have great concern for the preparedness of the students graduating from local school district.
+Whether moving on to college, career, military or the workforce, every student must be prepared..
+One district stakeholder provided this advice to the next leader of their district. "be positive and progressive, look for ways to improve the school district for the greater good.
 Don't get stuck in traditions just because that's the way it's always been done."
 This goes beyond academics.
 One stakeholder commented that a major challenge for their district is, "creating an atmosphere and expectation of excellence throughout the district, leading as we juggle how to help those for whom school is easy while supporting and helping those for whom school is difficult."

 Other information deemed relevant to stakeholders may be included, such as a report on operations for manufacturing firms or corporate social responsibility reports for companies with environmentally or socially sensitive operations.
 In the case of larger companies, it is usually a sleek, colorful, high-gloss publication.

 Stakeholders see how the working world is changing, and they know how students have been taught for over a hundred years no longer works for all kids.
-The original system of sorting the intellectuals from the manufacturers doesn't fit the skills needed